caplaz/micro-weather-station/README.md

-# Virtual Weather Station for Home Assistant
+# Smart Weather Station for Home Assistant

 [![GitHub Release][releases-shield]][releases]
 [![GitHub Activity][commits-shield]][commits]
 [![License][license-shield]](LICENSE)
 [![hacs][hacsbadge]][hacs]

-A Home Assistant custom integration that creates a virtual weather station with realistic simulated weather data.
-Perfect for testing, development, or areas where real weather data isn't available.
+A Home Assistant custom integration that creates a smart weather station by analyzing your existing sensor data to determine accurate weather conditions for your specific location and microclimate.
+Weather station data from external services can be unreliable or not reflect your specific environment - this integration uses your actual sensor readings to provide weather conditions that truly represent what's happening at your location.

-![Virtual Weather Station][logo]
+![Smart Weather Station][logo]

+## Why This Integration?

+Weather station data can be unreliable or not reflect your specific microclimate.
+Here are better ways to detect weather conditions using your actual sensor data:

+- **🎯 Microclimate Accuracy**: Your backyard might be sunny while the nearest weather station reports cloudy
+- **🌡️ Local Temperature**: Your sensors know the exact temperature in your garden, not 10 miles away
+- **🌧️ Precipitation Detection**: Know immediately when it starts raining at your location
+- **💨 Wind Conditions**: Detect actual wind conditions affected by your local terrain and structures
+- **☀️ Solar Analysis**: Use your solar radiation sensors to accurately detect cloud cover
+- **🏠 Hyperlocal Weather**: Get weather conditions specific to your property and environment

+This integration analyzes your real sensor data to provide weather conditions that truly represent what's happening at your exact location.

 ## Features

-- 🌡️ **Realistic Weather Simulation**: Temperature, humidity, pressure, wind speed and direction
-- 🌤️ **Multiple Weather Patterns**: Sunny, cloudy, rainy, snowy, stormy, and foggy conditions
+- 🌡️ **Smart Weather Detection**: Analyzes real sensor data to determine weather conditions
+- 🧠 **Intelligent Algorithms**: Uses solar radiation, precipitation, wind, and pressure data
 - 📊 **Individual Sensors**: Separate sensor entities for each weather parameter
 - 🌦️ **Weather Entity**: Complete weather entity with current conditions and 5-day forecast
-- ⚙️ **Configurable Parameters**: Customize temperature ranges, update intervals, and enabled weather patterns
-- 🔄 **Realistic Transitions**: Gradual changes between weather conditions with continuity
+- ⚙️ **Flexible Configuration**: Works with any combination of available sensors
+- 🔄 **Real-time Analysis**: Updates based on actual sensor readings
-- 📱 **Easy Configuration**: Simple setup through Home Assistant UI
+- 📱 **Easy Configuration**: Simple setup through Home Assistant UI with sensor selection

 ## Installation